cmsmcq/Aparecium/README.md

 For grammars of a few thousand characters (like that for ixml itself), it currently takes tens of minutes to compile the grammar.

-Version 2022-06 passes all tests in the ixml test catalog as of 20 June, with the exception of those involving insertions.
+Version 2022-08 passes all tests in the ixml test catalog as of the end of July, with the exception of those involving non-XML characters in the input and nonterminals which are not XML names (not supported).

 ## How to use Aparecium to experiment with ixml